 In some circumstances, you may be responsible for damages caused by lending a defective vehicle to a friend or family member.
 For example, if you know that the tires on your car are badly worn, are in need of replacement.
 But you disregard that necessary repair and you allow someone to use your car.
 While that person is driving your car with bald tires, a tire blows out and causes an accident.
 In situations like that you may end up being held responsible for damages above the maximum policy limits set by your insurance coverage.

 However, all of these above exceptions only apply if someone is driving your car with permission.
-If a neighbor kid decides to steal your vehicle and take it for a joy ride, you are not liable for any damage they may cause.
+If a neighbor kid decides to steal your vehicle and take it for a joy ride and wreck your car, you are not liable for any damage they may cause.
 Nevertheless, it is always good advice to review your insurance policies periodically to know exactly what kind of and how much coverage you have.

 Contact an Attorney